ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 RPC 'log-retrieval':

-: Requesting a large volume of logs from the attester could require significant system resources and create a denial of service.
+: Requesting a large volume of logs from the Attester could require significant system resources and create a denial of service.

 Information collected through the RPCs above could reveal that specific versions of software and configurations of endpoints that could identify vulnerabilities on those systems.
 Therefore, RPCs should be protected by NACM {{RFC8341}} with a default setting of deny-all to limit the extraction of attestation data by only authorized Verifiers.

 For the YANG module ietf-tcg-algs.yang, please use care when selecting specific algorithms.
 The introductory section of {{TCG-Algos}} highlights that some algorithms should be considered legacy, and recommends implementers and adopters diligently evaluate available information such as governmental, industrial, and academic research before selecting an algorithm for use.

 --- back